 20. Explore downtown Provo & Center Street

 Historic Center Street is the walkable heart of the city, with the restored Provo City Center Temple, local restaurants, coffee and soda shops, boutiques, and a genuinely lively dining scene.
-It's the best place in the valley for an easy evening on foot.
+It's the best place in the valley for an easy evening on foot, and it anchors our city-level guide to things to do in Provo.

 21. Rock Canyon